WURFL/wurfl-microservice-examples/TA-WurflMicroservice/README.md

-This project contains scripts and default configurations to use WURFL Microservice client to enrich input data that are saved into a Splunk index or or have to be loaded into Splunk from a log file.
+This project contains scripts and default configurations to use WURFL Microservice client to enrich input data that are saved into a Splunk index or or have to be loaded into Splunk from a log file using a "scripted input".

  ### Prerequisites and dependencies